-In a recent poll, 16 percent of respondents—or roughly 40 million American adults—reported that someone they care for attempted or died by suicide with a gun.7SurveyUSA Market Research Study.
+In a recent national poll, 16 percent of respondents—or roughly 40 million American adults—reported that someone they care for attempted or died by suicide with a gun.6SurveyUSA Market Research Study.
 Data collected from December 7, 2018 to December 11, 2018. https://bit.ly/2ExxpyZ.
 See question 36.
-Addressing firearm suicide is an essential element of any strategy to reduce gun violence in this country.
-Given the unique lethality of firearms as a means of suicide, policies and practices that limit or disrupt access to firearms have been shown to save lives.
+But suicide, including firearm suicide, can be prevented.
+Removing access to firearms, a particularly lethal means, is the easiest and quickest intervention.
+Policies and practices that limit or disrupt access to firearms, such as those outlined later in the Recommendations section, have been shown to save lives.

 Americans should be aware of the prevalence of firearm suicide, how having access to a gun increases the risk of suicide, and steps they can take to mitigate risk.
 Research shows that having access to a firearm triples one’s risk of death by suicide.
-This elevated risk applies not only to the gun owner, but to everyone in the household.8Anglemyer A, Horvath T, Rutherford G. The accessibility of firearms and risk for suicide and homicide victimization among household members: a systematic review and meta-analysis.
+This elevated risk applies not only to the gun owner but to everyone in the household.7Grinshteyn E, Hemenway D. Violent death rates in the US compared to those of the other high-income countries, 2015.
+Preventive Medicine.
+2019;123:20–26.
+People who live in US states with high rates of household gun ownership are also almost four times more likely to die by gun suicide than those in states where fewer households have guns.
+This relationship remains strong even when controlling for other factors associated with suicide, like poverty, unemployment, serious mental illness, and substance abuse.8Anglemyer A, Horvath T, Rutherford G. The accessibility of firearms and risk for suicide and homicide victimization among household members: a systematic review and meta-analysis.
 Annals of Internal Medicine.
 2014;160:101–110.
-People who live in US states with high rates of household gun ownership are also almost four times more likely to die by gun suicide than those in states where fewer households have guns.
-This relationship remains strong even when controlling for other factors associated with suicide, like poverty, unemployment, serious mental illness, and substance abuse.9Miller M, Lippman SJ, Azrael D, and Hemenway D. Household firearm ownership and rates of suicide across the 50 United States.
-Journal of Trauma Injury, Infection, and Critical Care.
-2007;62(4):1029–35.

 Access to a gun robs a person in crisis from a second chance at life.

 There is a popular misconception that suicide is inevitable, that suicidal ideation is a permanent condition.
 But most people who attempt suicide do not die—unless they use a gun.
-Across all suicide attempts not involving a firearm, 4 percent will result in death.
-But for gun suicide, those statistics are flipped: Approximately 90 percent of gun suicide attempts end in death.10Conner A, Azrael D, Miller M. Suicide Case-Fatality Rates in the United States, 2007 to 2014: A Nationwide Population-Based Study.
+Across all suicide attempts not involving a firearm, 4 percent result in death.
+But for gun suicide, those statistics are flipped: Approximately 90 percent of gun suicide attempts end in death.9Conner A, Azrael D, Miller M. Suicide Case-Fatality Rates in the United States, 2007 to 2014: A Nationwide Population-Based Study.
 Ann Intern Med.
 December 2019:885-895.
-And the vast majority of all those who survive a suicide attempt do not go on to die by suicide.11Owens D, Horrocks J, House A. Fatal and non-fatal repetition of self-harm.
+And the vast majority of those who survive a suicide attempt do not go on to die by suicide.10Owens D, Horrocks J, House A. Fatal and non-fatal repetition of self-harm.
 Systematic review.
 British Journal of Psychiatry.
 2002;181:193–199.
-This suggests that a reduction in suicide attempts by firearm would result in an overall decline in the suicide rate.12Soffen K. To reduce suicides, look at guns.
+Everytown’s recent analysis of hospital records strongly reaffirms this research on the lethality of firearms.
+More than 60 in 100 gun deaths each year are by suicide, while just three in 100 hospital visits each year due to a nonfatal gunshot wound are the result of a suicide attempt.
+A reduction in suicide attempts by firearm would result in an overall decline in the suicide rate.11Soffen K. To reduce suicides, look at guns.
 The Washington Post.
 July 13, 2016. https://wapo.st/2I7MCUx.
 Yip PS, Caine E, Yousuf S, Chang SS, Wu KC, Chen YY.
 Means restriction for suicide prevention.
 The Lancet.
 2012;379(9834):2393–2399.

 Firearm suicides follow sharply divergent demographic patterns.